openhpc/ohpc/README.md

 tools, and a plethora of scientific libraries.

-The compatible OS versions for this release and the total number of FSP-packaged RPMs for each variant is as follows:
+The compatible OS versions for this release and the total number of OHPC-packaged RPMs for each variant is as follows:

 	CentOS 7.1 - 166 RPMs